Agathe48/robot_mission_3/README.md

 - `list_green_yellow_red_left_columns` : A list of three values, initialized at `None`, representing the columns of the leftmost columns in the green, yellow, and red zones.
 - `list_green_yellow_red_right_columns` :  A list of three values, initialized at `None`, representing the columns of the rightmost columns in the green, yellow, and red zones.
 - `dict_target_position_agent` : A dictionary containing the target positions given to each agent.
+- `bool_previous_zone_cleaned` : Boolean value representing whether the previous zone is totally cleaned or not (if the green area is cleaned for yellow agents or if the yellow are is cleaned for red agents).

 The class provides methods to get and set these attributes.
 The __str__ method provides a string representation of the object's state.

 ### The agents

 The principle beyond the behavior of each agent given its type (chief or not) and its color is the following:
-- at the beginning of the simulation, the green and yellow chiefs are on the rightmost column of their zone to clean it, to allow easier drop of the transformed wastes.
-The other agents (the red chief including) will start cover their own zone, so each tile of their zone has been seen at least once.
-It will been done accordingly to the following image.
+- at the beginning of the simulation, the green and yellow chiefs go to the rightmost column of their zone to clean it, to allow futur easier drop of the transformed wastes.
+The other agents (including the red chief) will start to cover their own zone, so each tile of their zone has been seen at least once.
+It will be done accordingly to the following image.
 ![explanation_covering](images/explanations_covering.png)
-Each agent will place himself to the target position indicated by the chief to perform the coverage of the row (and the two adjacent rows at the same time); this row is chosen to be the closest non covered row to the agent.
+Each agent will place himself to the target position indicated by the chief to perform the coverage of the row (and the two adjacent rows at the same time through its percept); this row is chosen by being the closest non covered row to the agent.
 The agents performing the coverage can pick up wastes during their covering if the waste is on their way.
-Nevertheless, they cannot derive from their row and their target position to pick a close waste or drop a transformed waste (they can drop it only if their way to go to their cover target is on the last column, which is not always the case).
+Nevertheless, they cannot derive from their row and their target position to pick a close waste or drop a transformed waste (they can drop it only if during their covering phase they go to the last column, which is not always the case).
-- after all rows being covered, the agents will receive new orders from the chief, indicating the position of the closest waste to the agent (the chief will also receive this kind of orders from himself).
+- after all rows have been covered, the agents will receive new orders from their chief, indicating the position of the closest waste to the agent (the chief will also receive this kind of orders from himself).
 The agent will thus go to this target; if he finds a waste on his way, he can pick it and warn the chief of this action.
-When the agent has a transformed waste, he goes right (and indicates the chief he cancels his target if he had still one) to drop it on the last column.
+When the agent has a transformed waste, it goes right (and indicates the chief he canceled his target if he still had one) to drop it on the last column.
 This principle is the same for red agents with the waste disposal zone.
 - at the end of the cleaning of the green or yellow zone, some blocking situations can exist.
 For instance, if the two last green wastes have been picked up by different agents.
-To overcome this dead-end, we added a special action `ACT_DROP_ONE_WASTE` and we used communication; the chief will a message to one of the agents to drop its waste and let the other agent pick it.
+To overcome this dead-end, we added a special action `ACT_DROP_ONE_WASTE` and we used communication; the chief will send a message to one of the agents to drop its waste and let the other agent pick it.

 #### The CleaningAgent

 The `CleaningAgent` class inherits from the `CommunicatingAgent` class defined in `communication/agent/CommunicatingAgent.py` and is used to define common behaviors for the Green, Yellow and Red cleaning agents and their chiefs.
-These common behaviors are the methods `step`, `convert_pos_to_tile` (same as part 1), `treat_order`, `receive_orders`, `get_specificities_type_agent`, `can_drop_transformed_waste`, `can_drop_one_waste`, `can_transform`, `can_pick_up`, `can_go_up`, `can_go_down`, `can_go_right`, `can_go_left`, `deliberate_go_to_pick_close_waste`, `deliberate_go_to_target`, `send_message_disable_target_position`, `update_knowledge_target_position`, `update_knowledge_with_action`, `update` and `send_percepts_and_data`.
+These common behaviors are the methods `step`, `convert_pos_to_tile` (same as part 1), `treat_order`, `receive_orders`, `get_specificities_type_agent`, `can_drop_transformed_waste`, `can_drop_one_waste`, `can_transform`, `can_pick_up`, `can_go_up`, `can_go_down`, `can_go_right`, `can_go_left`, `deliberate_go_to_pick_close_waste`, `deliberate_go_to_target`, `deliberate_covering`, `deliberate_stop_acting`, `send_message_disable_target_position`, `update_knowledge_target_position`, `update_knowledge_with_action`, `update` and `send_percepts_and_data`.

 In the `step` method, we implement the improved procedural loop of our agent.
 We start by receiving orders from the chief with `receive_orders`.
 We then call the `deliberate` and `do` methods, followed by the `update` method.
 Finally, the step is finished by the agent sending its percept and data to the chief using `send_percepts_and_data`.
 We chose to move the `update` method after the `deliberate` and `do` methods as this new order best fits our implementation and our needs.